 Note: You can create a disabled RPTfor any supported default folder.

 If you create a disabled RPT for the Notes folder, you'll see items in that folder are not deleted, but they do continue to be moved to the archive!
 Why does this happen?
 How do you prevent it?

 It's important to understand that:

-There's no admin-controlled way of doing this, short of removing the archive DPT from a retention policy.
+There's no admin-controlled way to prevent items in default folders from being archived2, short of removing the archive DPT from a retention policy.
 However, removing the archive DPT would result in messages not moving to archive automatically unless the user applies a personal tag to messages or folders.

 The workaround is to have users apply the Personal never move to archive personal tag (displayed as Never under Archive Policy in Outlook/OWA) to a default folder.
 The tag is included in the Default Archive and Retention Policy created by Exchange Setup.
 You can also add this tag to any Retention Policies you create.

 Figure 2: Users can apply the Never archive policy to a default folder to prevent items in that folder from being archived

 1Support for Calendar and Notes retention tags was added in Exchange 2010 SP2 RU4.
 2 You can apply a disabled move tag to a folder in user's mailbox using EWS code/script.
 For details, see Using Exchange Web Services to Apply a Personal Tag to a Custom Folder.